WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 We impose the condition that
 $\E[\varepsilon_i | x_i] = 0$
 for each $i$
-to ensure that on average,
+to ensure that on average
 each error is zero,
 allowing $\mu$ to be identified.